asfrom30/Be/README.md

 #### Edit Profile
 ![Edit Profile](./screenshot/be_edit_profile.gif)

+### Code Fetures

 #### prevent memory leak

 #### Keep all data recently.
-When user changed profile Image, It does not mean only update current view.
-Espeacially in view pager case. becase View Pager always create three views for Left and Right swiping.
-In order to solve this problem.
-I made Interface for UserProfileView. and Add All views at Presenter and notify.
+When user changed profile Image, It does not mean only need to update current view.
+Espeacially in view pager case. becase View Pager always create three views for Left and Right swiping.(If left and right view has profile image) In order to solve this problem, I made `UserProfileView Interface` and after inserted user profile image, `Presenter' notify all view which has profile image.

+Detach

+### Opinion
+In my case, I realize User Status is important on the way.
+That is not enough which is using just `Condition`, so I'm late but I separate User Status four, `NOT_YET_MATCHED`, `ON_FINDING`, `ON_MATCHING`, `ON_TOGEHTER`

+the other focus is apply MVP Pattern, the advantage of MVP Pattern is I can change my view model easily.

+and finally I try to data every data keeps always up-to-date

+And also, using Interface and Abstract class I try to keep every class has recycleable and reuse.

+I really hope this code helps even a little.

+### Version History
+    * V0.1
+        *

 ### Behind